EvoHull/Tapirs/README.md

 ## Quickstart

-Tapirs is curently in 'beta-release', not all features are present and not all bugs have been caught.
+Tapirs is curently v1.0, it is simple, robust, and reliable in our hands, but not all features are yet present.

 Detailed instructions are given in the [Tapirs documentation](https://tapirs.readthedocs.io).